-This morning as we prepare for the Lord's Table and as we consider the Word of God, we don't have to go anywhere, we can stay right in Luke chapter 2.
+This morning as we prepare for the Lord's Table and consider the Word of God, we don't have to go anywhere, we can stay right in Luke chapter 2.
 So open your Bible there, if you will, as we think about the Lord Jesus Christ as our Savior, the One who died for us on the cross which, of course, is our focus when we come to the communion service.
 We certainly are in a fitting place to consider that as we look at Luke chapter 2.

 In the second chapter of Luke, of course, the first seven verses describe for us the birth of Jesus Christ, born to the virgin Mary.
 We remember the circumstances.
 Born in a little village of Bethlehem, no place for them in the inn so that basically they were having to lay the child in a feed trough in a stable.
 And the birth of Jesus Christ, as we remember, was anonymous at first.
-Nobody really knew anything about this child, as far as people around were concerned, it was just another young couple and another baby born.
+Nobody really knew anything about this child.
+As far as people around were concerned, it was just another young couple and another baby born.
 No one at first really understood what was going on.

 And I mentioned to you last week, this is where all heaven breaks loose.
 They can only be restrained for so long.
 The birth of this child having been laid in the feed trough in anonymity at first and then this monumental announcement to the angels that even involves a whole heavenly host of angels praising God and affirming peace on earth toward men with whom God is pleased.